-In accordance with the other departments in the Faculty of Natural Sciences, the Department of Botany offers Foundation Courses, Certificate programs, a B. Sc.
-Degree program and a Postgraduate Diploma program in addition to several stand-alone courses.
-There are two Foundation Courses (PSE 1305 and PSE 2305) of 1⁄2 credit each, in the first two years offered to students who do not have the requirement (three passes at A/L) to register directly for the B. Sc.
-Program.
-Three Certificate courses, viz.
-Certificate Course in Environmental Studies (one year), Certificate Course in Wildlife Management (one year), and Advanced Certificate Course in Laboratory Technology (two years) are conducted jointly with the other departments in the Faculty of Natural Sciences.
-The assigned number of credits to the B. Sc.
-Program consists of 6 credits which are distributed as follows: at level 3-1⁄2 credits, level 4-5 credits, and level 5-11⁄2 credits.
+In accordance with the other departments in the Faculty of Natural Sciences, the Department of Botany offers 2 Foundation Courses, Certificate program in Environmental Studies and several stand-alone courses and contributes to the B.Sc. degree programme, Certificate programme in Wild Life Conservation and Management, Advanced Certificate in Lab Technology and Postgraduate Diploma in Environmental Science jointly with the other Departments in the Faculty of Natural Science.
+Two Foundation courses (PSF 1305 & PSF 2305) are of % a credit each and offered in the first two years to the students who do not have the requirements (3 passes at AL) to register directly for the B.Sc. programme.
+Total number of credits for the B.Sc. programme is 6 credits of which Botany Department contributes Y2 a credit at level 3, 5/6 credits at level 4 and 1 Y2 credits at level 5.
 Postgraduate Diploma in Environmental Sciences consists of 4 credits and the course duration is two years.